Cardo-TheDev/logs_analysis/README.md

 ## About

-This is an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.
+This is an internal reporting tool that will use information from the database to discover what kind of articles the site readers like.
 The tool interacts with a large database, with over a million rows, using complex queries to draw business conclusions.
 The database contains newspaper articles, as well as the web server log for the site.
 The log has a database row for each time a reader